Helping Others & Selfishness (Is It Good to Help Others?)

 When you help others, you focus on the lack of something—that’s why people need help, to begin with, because they don’t have a certain thing, right?

-So when you’re helping others, you’re focusing on something missing, something that’s not there.
+So when you’re helping others, you’re focusing on something missing, something that’s absent.
 And, as a result, you create more lack, more misfortune, and more circumstances where people need more and more help.
+In other words, the more you help people, the more people need help.
+It’s a vicious circle.

 The good news?